Spring Garden Revival

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

-Select cool-season sod varieties suitable for USDA Zones 5b–7a, such as Kentucky bluegrass (cold-tolerant), perennial ryegrass (high traffic), tall fescue (drought/heat), and fine fescue (shade).
-Sod must be 1–1.5 inches thick (including roots), uniformly dense, disease-free, and have 40–60% moisture content.
-Installation requires tight seams (no gaps/overlaps), staggered joints (brickwork pattern), and immediate rolling with a 150–200 lb water-filled roller.
-Install sod within 24–48 hours of delivery, during cooler parts of the day, and irrigate deeply to a 6-inch depth.
-Certified landscape contractors should provide quality control, including root system inspection and typical 1-year warranties with proper maintenance.
+Sod selection in Easton should focus on cool-season varieties suitable for USDA Zones 5b–7a, such as Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
+Quality standards require sod to be 1–1.5 inches thick (including roots), uniformly dense, disease-free, and with 40–60% moisture content.
+Installation best practices include ensuring full soil contact, tight seams without gaps or overlaps, staggered joints, immediate rolling with a 150–200 lb roller, and clean cuts around obstacles.
+Sod must be installed within 24–48 hours of delivery, watered deeply, and protected from foot traffic.
+Certified contractors and 1-year warranties are recommended.

 Easton Water Department Coordination for Irrigation System Installation & New Sod Establishment

-Coordinate with the water authority for service upgrades, backflow prevention device installation (per MA 248 CMR 3.00), and annual testing.
-Meter sizing and capacity assessments may be required.
-During establishment, irrigate daily for the first 2–3 weeks (1–1.5 inches weekly), then transition to deeper, less frequent watering.
-Efficient irrigation design includes zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors or smart technology.
-Permits and inspections are overseen by the Building Department, with electrical and plumbing permits required for controllers and water connections.
-For assistance, contact:
+Coordination with the Easton Water Department is necessary for irrigation system installation, including service upgrades, backflow prevention devices (per MA 248 CMR 3.00), and annual testing.
+Meter sizing and capacity assessments ensure adequate supply.
+During sod establishment, daily irrigation (1–1.5 inches per week) is critical for the first 2–3 weeks, with gradual transition to deeper, less frequent watering.
+Efficient irrigation design should include zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors or smart technology.
+Permits and inspections are required for electrical, plumbing, and cross-connection compliance.

 Phone: (508) 230-0850